 Embark on a hike, either short or long, easy or difficult, to see Banff’s glacial waters rush and gush down the rocky mountain cliffs.
 There are a variety of waterfalls to see in the park, but all are awe-inspiring.
 These are some of the most accessible:

 Do you have enough scuba diving experience (certified) to go out on your own?
-Then, explore the town of Minnewanka which existed by the side of the Lake that was submerged when dams were built in 1912 & 1941.
-Within the 100m depth of Lake Minnewanka, divers can explore the ruins of a flooded town, and the rich summer plant life thriving below.
+Then, explore the town of Minnewanka, which was located beside the Lake that was submerged when dams were built in 1912 & 1941.
+Within the 100m depth of Lake Minnewanka, divers can explore the ruins of a flooded town and the rich summer plant life thriving below.
 Lake Minnewanka is a high-altitude and cold water dive.

 Where: Lake Minnewanka Boathouse